DIY Christmas Card Holder

 Step 2.
 Make the Side Panels

-The sides were made in a similar way to the front.
-I used my table saw to rip two pieces of plywood to width.
-Then I used my miter saw to cut the pieces to length.
+I made the sides in a similar way to the front and back.
+Using my table saw, I ripped two pieces of plywood to width.
+At the miter saw, I cut the pieces to length.

 Again, I used the spindle sander to smooth the curves.